Shipston-on-Stour

 We made two mistakes: we walked the route from South to North, and we diverted a third of the way along to visit the medieval deserted villages of Ditchford Frary (square SP 2236), then Lower Ditchford on our way back to Todenham.
 So, although the walk would have taken sheep about 10 minutes, it took us two days.
 And (third mistake) the first day was beautiful, the second foul.

 Day 1 started at Todenham, on the edge of Gloucestershire (SP 240360), but the true flavour and beauty of the walk only began when we’d skirted Manor Farm and saw the view in #1: left at the tree to the bridge, right to the ford.
-The arches under the footbridge in #2 (which you can only just see) could have been old, but somehow we doubted it.
+The arches under the footbridge in #2 (which you can only just see1) were certainly old.
 After that, we reached the Tidmington-Ditchford road and spent the rest of the day looking at humps and hollows in medieval fields that told us very little.

 So Day 2 was northward from the road at High Furze Farm.
 After many field-paths, we saw a view of the double hedge going over Hanson Hill (#3), which gave us a good impression of its height; and the weather deteriorated till we arrived in Shipston down a steep, slippery slope in continuous drizzle. #4 & 5 probably tell the story better than I can.